Great Lakes Storm of 1913

 The extratropical cyclone originated when two major storm fronts fueled by the Great Lakes' relatively warm waters—a seasonal process called a "November gale"—converged.
-It produced wind gusts of 90 mph, waves estimated at over 35 ft high and whiteout snowsqualls.
-Winds exceeding hurricane-force occurred over four of the lakes for extended periods creating very large waves.
+It produced wind gusts of 90 mph, waves estimated at over 35 ft high, and whiteout snowsqualls.
+Winds exceeding hurricane-force occurred over four of the lakes for extended periods, creating very large waves.
 The large size of the lakes provides wind fetches (the length of water over which a given wind has blown without obstruction) of hundreds of miles, allowing huge waves to form.
 Rogue waves are known to occur on the Great Lakes, including waves reinforced by reflections from the vertical shores of some of the lakes.

-The United States Weather Bureau failed to predict the intensity of the storm, and the process of preparing and communicating predictions was slow.
+The United States Weather Bureau, precursor to the National Weather Service, failed to predict the intensity of the storm, and the process of preparing and communicating predictions was slow.
 These factors contributed to the storm's destructiveness.
 The contemporaneous weather forecasters did not have enough data, communications, analysis capability and understanding of atmospheric dynamics to predict the storm.
 They could not predict wind directions, which is key to the ability of ships to avoid or cope with the effects of storms.